-Under The Social Services Appeal Board Act, the board has the responsibility to advise and make recommendations about matters that relate to the social services provided under the designated act.
-The Appeal Board met twice during the 2017/18 fiscal year and made the following recommendations to the Minister.
+Under The Social Services Appeal Board Act, the SSAB has the responsibility to advise and make recommendations about matters that relate to the designated social services.
+The board Chair met once with the Minister of Families during the 2018/19 fiscal year.

-In 2016/17, the board raised the issue of eligibility for the Community Living disABILITIES Program.
-Eligibility for the program is determined through The Vulnerable Persons Living with a Mental Disability Act.
-The board's opinion was that the Department relied on the outdated diagnostic criteria found in the fourth edition of the Diagnostic and Statistical Manual (DSM-IV), rather than the more recent diagnostic criteria set out in the fifth edition (DSM-V).
-The board was concerned that the Department's reliance on DSM-IV did not fully consider the effect impaired adaptive functioning had on an individual's overall level of functioning.
+Since 2016/17, the SSAB has raised the issue of eligibility for the Community Living disABILITY Services (CLDS) program.
+The opinion was that the Department of Families relied on the outdated diagnostic criteria found in the fourth edition of the Diagnostic and Statistical Manual (DSM-IV), rather than the more recent diagnostic criteria set out in the fifth edition (DSM-V).
+The SSAB was concerned that the department's reliance on DSM-IV did not fully consider the effect impaired adaptive functioning had on an individual's overall level of functioning.